-As States Rush to Reopen, Scientists Fear a Coronavirus Comeback
+As states rush to reopen, scientists fear a coronavirus comeback

 The issue has become mired in politics: The president won’t wear one, some protesters have compared them to Muslim face veils, and a shopper at a supermarket requiring masks wore a Ku Klux Klan hood.

-Neglected Criteria
+Neglected criteria

 In the absence of detailed national reopening standards, governors are setting their own, and some allow far closer human contact than others do.